OmgRod/OmgRod/README.md

 Hi!
 I'm OmgRod!
 I'm a hobbyist game, app, and web developer!
 Here are some facts about me:

 ```
-1. Ny favourite games are Geometry Dash and Minecraft!
+1. My favourite games are Geometry Dash and Minecraft!
 2. I like modding those games too!
 3. I started to like developing in late 2019!
 4. This is my 50th repository!